jymchng/sgpydan_do_not_use/README.md

 ...
 Prefix cannot be parsed. (type=value_error)
 ```
 This imples that the `user` has been successfully parsed into a `pydantic` model whereas `user_two` failed.

-## Slightly more secured than pure-python implementations

-### Uninheritable

-`SecretNRIC` is uninheritable.

-### Cannot be found via `inspect.getmembers`, `vars`, `dir` and `gc.get_referrers`

-Doesn't mean it is 'secured' because the value of the 'hidden' `NRIC` can still be found by calculating the 'offset' to the memory address.
-But it does help with preventing leaking of sensitive information since the actual value is not easily accessible.

 ## Why do this?